William E. Threlkeld

 Marcus Adam was part of the Seabridge team that discovered and delineated the Deep Kerr and Lower Iron Cap zones at the KSM project.
 He is responsible for designing and executing the exploration programs at the Iskut and Courageous Lake projects.
 Mr. Adam is a Professional Geologist registered in British Columbia and obtained his MSc. in Geology (Research into mineralisation styles at Courageous Lake project) from the University of Western Ontario.

-Randy Campbell has spent the last six years conducting exploration in some of the world’s most sought after gold camps.
+Randy Campbell has spent the last nine years conducting exploration in some of the world’s most sought after gold camps.
 He was a part of the team that discovered Lakeshore Gold’s Hwy-144 deposit and B2Gold’s Toega deposit in Burkina Faso.
 With experience in the Abitibi, Birimian, Nevada and the Golden Triangle, Mr. Campbell has had exposure to all stages of exploration (from grassroots to production).
 He is a professional geologist registered in Ontario and obtained his MSc from the University of Western Ontario.